mschreie/hpe_oneview_ansible_workshop/exercises/prerequisites.md

+# Prerequisites

-This workshop will need following prerequisits:
+This workshop will need following prerequisites:

 ## VMs needed
 Following virtual machines need to be available